dxphilo/developerphilo/README.md

 ### Habari Yako 👋

-I am John Philip A Front-End Developer in Nairobi, Kenya
+I am John Philip A Front-End Developer in Nairobi, Kenya.
+I'm passionate about technology and learning how things work.

 - 🔭 I’m currently on an internship program at **HockeyKe**
 - 🌱 I’m currently learning **EXPRESS JS** and **MONGODB**